AndroidPatch Module (APM)

 set_perm dir owner group dirpermission contextBoot Scripts

-In FolkPatch, depending on the script running mode, there are two types: post-fs-data mode and late_start service mode.
+In FolkPatch, depending on the script running mode, there are the following types:

 post-fs-data mode